Desmond Cole

 Desmond Cole (born April 9, 1982) is a Canadian journalist, activist, author, and broadcaster who lives in Toronto, Ontario.
 He was previously a columnist for the Toronto Star and has written for The Walrus, NOW Magazine, Torontoist, The Tyee, Toronto Life, and BuzzFeed.
 Cole's activism has received national attention, specifically on the issues of police carding, racial discrimination, and dismantling systemic racism.

 Cole was the subject of a 2017 CBC Television documentary, The Skin We're In and also hosted a radio show on Newstalk 1010 from 2015 to 2020.
 His first book, The Skin We're In: A Year of Black Resistance and Power, was released in January 2020 and became the bestselling Canadian book that year.

 Early life

 Cole was born in Red Deer, Alberta, grew up in Oshawa, Ontario, and went to secondary school in Whitby.
-He attended Queen's University for two years before dropping out, stating that "University is now job training, and I think that’s nonsense."
+He attended Queen's University for two years before dropping out, stating that "University is now job training, and I think that's nonsense."
 After teaching French in the Durham region for two years, he moved to Toronto at age 22, where he began working with at-risk youth.
 In the spring of 2006, Cole competed in Toronto's City Idol competition and was the winner for Toronto-East York.
 The winners of the competition were assisted in running for city council in the fall of 2006, and Cole placed third in Ward 20 Trinity-Spadina in the 2006 Toronto municipal election, at age 24.

 Career

 "The Skin I'm In" and tenure as Toronto Star columnist (2015–2017)

 Cole's 2015 essay for Toronto Life "The Skin I'm In", explored anti-Black racism in Toronto and across the province of Ontario.
 The piece chronicled how Cole was carded over fifty times by police in Toronto.
 The piece was the seventh most read article of the decade on Toronto Life and won three awards at the 2015 National Magazine Awards.
 The essay was subsequently the basis of a 2017 CBC Television documentary film, The Skin We're In, directed by Charles Officer.
+Cole also hosted a weekend talk show on CFRB radio from 2015 to 2020.

 During his time as a columnist for the Toronto Star, beginning in September 2015, Cole rose to prominence covering issues of race in Toronto.